NEONScience/CypressAppTesting/README.md

 ```
   **Don't worry this file is gitignored**

-## Using cypress:
+## Using Cypress:
-  1) Save all tests within the 'integration' folder within a folder for its app grouping.
+  1) Save all tests within the 'integration' folder within a folder for its app suite.
   2) Add all new commands to the 'support/commands.js' file
+  3) Add all environmental variables to the 'cypress.json' file
   3) Everytime your test or commands are saved while the Cypress GUI is open, it listens and will re run all your tests.
   4) Write tests so each it statement has a different test within it
   5) Lost as to how to do somthing?
 Check out this [repo](https://github.com/cypress-io/cypress-example-recipes)